 Platform.sh is a second-generation Platform-as-a-Service built especially for continuous deployment.
 It allows you to host web applications on the cloud while making your development and testing workflows more productive.

-Finally, you can also get tips for setting up your own Development workflow, and Administering your Platform.sh account.
+Finally, you can also get tips for setting up your own Development workflow and Administering your Platform.sh account.

 Platform.sh covers not only all of your hosting needs but also most of your DevOps needs.
-It is a simple, single tool that covers the application life-cycle from development to production and scaling.
+It is a single tool that covers the application life-cycle from development to production and scaling.

-You can use those concepts to replicate a traditional development/staging/production workflow, or to give every feature its own effective staging environment before merging to production (empowering you to use git-flow like methodologies even better).
-You cold also have an intermediary integration branch for several other branches.
+You can use these concepts to replicate a traditional development/staging/production workflow or even to give every feature its own effective staging environment before merging to production (empowering you to use git-flow like methodologies even better).
+You could also have an intermediary integration branch for several other branches.

-- Fail-Proof Deployments: every time you test a new feature you also test the deployment process.
+- Fail-Proof Deployments: Every time you test a new feature, you also test the deployment process.

 - Continuous Deployment from the Start: Everything is build-oriented, with a consistent, repeatable build process, simplifying the process of keeping your application up-to-date and secure.